keenanromain/AWS-SAA-C02-Study-Guide/README.md

 **S3 Deep Glacier** - The lowest cost S3 storage where retrieval can take 12 hours.

 <img width="1246" alt="storage_types" src="https://user-images.githubusercontent.com/13093517/83919060-e1247180-a747-11ea-9336-e92ee163ac7a.png">

-Amazon guarantees 99.999999999% (or 11 9s) durability for all S3 storage classes except Reduced Redundancy Storage

 ### S3 Encryption:
 S3 data can be encrypted both in transit and at rest.